ronfleming/wal-o-mat-site/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This is a personal portfolio project.
-The Wahl-O-Mat concept and name belong to the Bundeszentrale für politische Bildung (bpb).
+This is a parody/homage project created for educational and entertainment purposes.
+It is not affiliated with or endorsed by the Bundeszentrale für politische Bildung (bpb).
+"Wahl-O-Mat" is a registered trademark of the bpb.